 Best winter city breaks in Europe

 Snug.
 That’s the word that best describes how you’ll feel after a winter trip to Antwerp spent with family.
 Visit when the Kerstmarkt is in full swing and you’ll find the streets full of excited chatter among stalls packed with tasty treats and plenty of gifts.
 Don’t forget you’re in Belgium, the home of crispy fries, chocolate, waffles, and pancakes.
 Little biscuits and chocolates in the shape of a hand are the sign of the city of Antwerp.

 The Fun Fair swings, literally into action, with many rides and a chance to see the city from high up via the big wheel.
 There’s a band playing classics like the Bear Necessities, and you’ll certainly be feeling neither worries nor strife in Antwerp.
 The Christmas market lines the bank of the mighty river Scheldt.
 Everywhere is magical with lights, including Het Steen, a castle that will make you think you’re in a real-life film.
 Don’t forget to steal a kiss under the mistletoe sculpture to make a wish.

-Wander a short distance into the centre of Antwerp, and you’ll find the ice rink, with small children being pushed in little sledges and everyone pink-cheeked with laughter and excitement.
+Wander a short distance into the center of Antwerp, and you’ll find the ice rink, with small children being pushed in little sleds and everyone pink-cheeked with laughter and excitement.
 There’s hot chocolate aplenty, and other treats to warm you from within.
 Take time to explore the Plantin-Moretus Museum, home to the oldest printing press in the world and a UNESCO World Heritage site.
 Check out Rubens’ House, where he created most of his art.
 And marvel at the sheer beauty of Antwerp, where even the station is a work of art.
 Belgium is a place to make memories in winter.

 Contributed by Bernadette from A Packed Life